-Start by freezing Tropicana Premium Lemonade and pineapple juice in an ice cube tray a few hours before making a cocktail.
+Start by freezing lemonade and pineapple juice in an ice cube tray a few hours before making a cocktail.
 Add sliced banana into a plastic bag and freeze until frozen.

 Add the first 6 ingredients into a blender and blend until smooth.
 Pour a quarter of the drink into a hurricane glass or tall glass.
 Open the capsules of spirulina over the blender to get the

 Blend 1 second, it will be swirled.
 Slowly pour the rest of the cocktail into the glass.